cron-mon-io/cron-mon/README.md

 - `install`: Builds all application containers, installs the required Node modules in the Vue application and sets up a local PostgreSQL database with test data.
 - `build-containers`: Builds all application containers.
-- `npm-install`: Installs the required Node modules in the Vue application's container.
-- `build-api`: Builds a production build of the Cron-Mon API and monitoring service.
-- `build-app`: Builds a production build of the Cron-Mon frontend (Vue application).
-- `run`: Run the Cron-Mon API and frontend (Vue application).
+- `run`: Run the Cron-Mon API
 - `run-monitor`: Run the Cron-Mon monitoring service.
-- `run-debug-deps-for-api`: Run dependant apps/ services for debugging the API (ultimately the database and Vue application).
-- `run-debug-deps-for-app`: Run dependant apps/ services for debugging the Vue application (ultimately the database and API).
 - `test`: Run all units tests.
-- `test-api`: Run the API's unit tests.
-- `test-api-integration`: Run the API's **integration** tests (note that this will remove whatever's in your local database, and as such these tests will never run unless they're invoked via this command).
+- `integration-tests`: Run the **integration** tests (note that this will remove whatever's in your local database, and as such these tests will never run unless they're invoked via this command).
 - `migration`: Create a new database migration.
 Note that this command requires a `name` parameter, which be used as the name for the migration.
 After the migration has been created you'll need to write the actual migration scripts within the generated `up.sql` and `down.sql` files in the